-Clonazepam Overdose: Can It Be Deadly? – Clonazepam (Klonopin) is a prescription medication indicated for the treatment of seizures, anxiety and panic disorder.
+Clonazepam (Klonopin) is a prescription medication indicated for the treatment of seizures, anxiety and panic disorder.
 Because it depresses the central nervous system (CNS), drinking alcohol or consuming another CNS depressant while taking clonazepam can result in an overdose.

 Clonazepam belongs to a category of prescription drugs known as benzodiazepines or benzos.
 Benzos work by stimulating the production of a brain chemical called gamma-aminobutyric acid (GABA).
 GABA is an inhibitory neurotransmitter that reduces activity in the CNS and therefore incites feelings of relaxation and euphoria.

 The risk for severe side effects, including overdose, is higher for people over the age of 65.
 Older patients are more sensitive to clonazepam’s effects and should be prescribed smaller doses to prevent adverse side effects.

 Clonazepam is very hard to overdose on when used alone, and a potentially fatal overdose typically occurs only due to an interaction with other substances in the system.
 According to recent research from the Centers for Disease Control and Prevention, more than 10,500 people died in 2016 from an overdose that involved benzos.